hybrisPawelWiacek/mcp-helper-v2/quick-start-guide.md

 - Serena (for code analysis)
 - Context7 (for documentation)

+### 5. "I want to disable a global server for this project"
+**Playbook**: Disable Project Server
+**For**: When you have global MCP servers but want to exclude specific ones from a project
+**What I'll do**: Guide you through creating project overrides that disable global servers locally
+**Use Cases**:
+- Security-sensitive projects
+- Client projects with different requirements
+- Testing environments needing isolation

 ## How to Start

 Simply tell me which conversation you'd like to have.
 For example: